 It has been more than a century since the first commercial flight took off from St. Petersburg, Florida and landed, a mere half hour later, in Tampa.
 In those 100+ years, the industry has polished and perfected the art of aircraft operation and maintenance.
 A key factor in making flight the safest way to travel has been the establishment of regular aircraft maintenance checks at specific, regulated intervals.
-This important work is carried out by the more than 130,000 aircraft mechanics and service technicians working in the U.S.
+This important work is carried out by the more than 130,000 aircraft mechanics and service technicians working in the U.S. and with this pocket guide to aircraft maintenance frequency, you can stay on top of your game.

 Aircraft need high quality treads to achieve such safe, consistent landings.
 The time it takes for these treads to wear down is contingent on the frequency of landings an aircraft makes, as the intense friction between the tires and the runway when planes land takes a toll on the rubber.
 Some people wonder — airplanes are extremely heavy, how do these tires attain such incredible load-bearing capacity?
 According to an article by Wired, airplane tires are inflated to a pressure approximately six times greater than car tires: 200 PSI, or even more for high-performance aircraft such as fighter jets.